Make Quick Pickled Beets, Easy and Sugar-Free

 Equipment Notes

-Steps to Quick Pickled Beets, Instant Pot Method
+How to Make Quick Pickled Beets in the Instant Pot

 Step 1: Prepare the Beets

-Fill the inner pot of the instant pot with one cup of water and place a trivet at the bottom.
+2. Fill the inner pot of the Instant Pot with one cup of water and place a trivet at the bottom.

-Next, peel the beets, take the vibrant beets and slice them in half, then cut them into semi-circles or cubes and ready for quick pickling.
+1. Next, peel the beets, place them on a chopping board, and slice them in half.
+Then, cut them into semi-circles or cubes, ready for quick pickling.

 Step 2: Make the Brine